geetsawhney/logistic-regression/README.md

 # logistic-regression

 ## Requirement
-* We will be using Python 3
+* Python 3
-* '''
+* ```# Create a new virtual environment. python3 -m venv python3-hw1
+		# Activate the virtual environment.
+		source python3-hw1/bin/activate
+		# Install packages as specified in requirements.txt.
-pip install -r requirements.txt
+		pip3 install -r requirements.txt
-'''
+		# Optional: Deactivate the virtual environment, returning to your system's setup.
+		deactivate``` in the directory where you have created the virtual environment.
+*

 ## Data